Second-half run propels USC past Robert Morris, 83-62

-LOS ANGELES (AP) - Shaqquan Aaron scored 20 points, Nick Rakocevic had 18 points and 16 rebounds and USC opened its season with an 83-62 over Robert Morris on Tuesday night in the season opener for both teams.
+LOS ANGELES (AP) - USC struggled for the first 28 minutes of its season opener against Robert Morris on Tuesday night, but what the Trojans were able to do over the final 12 minutes in a 83-62 victory might be a preview of what could happen over the next four months.

+"It was a slow start in the beginning.
+I think that was the jitters everyone talked about.
+Then we started playing defense and sharing the ball," said forward Nick Rakocevic, who had 18 points and 16 rebounds.
+"I think the second half set the tone for what this team could be."

 The Trojans led 37-35 at halftime but were trailing by four with 12:19 remaining before going on an 18-4 run to seize control.
-Aaron scored 11 points during the run, including a pair of dunks, and Nick Rakocevic four as USC was 6 of 7 from the field.
+Shaqquan Aaron scored 11 of his 20 points during the run, including a pair of dunks, and Rakocevic four.

+Aaron had a breakaway dunk off a Derryck Thornton assist to give the Trojans the lead for good (55-53) with 10:55 remaining.
+The senior guard said he felt like that play helped shift momentum back to them.

+"That ignited us a lot.
+It brought the crowd into the game and gave us another boost of energy," Aaron said.

 Jordan Mathews added 15 points for the Trojans, who return seven of their 10 leading scorers from last season.

+"The first half we really struggled but then we came together and shared the basketball," USC coach Andy Enfield said.
+"We made adjustments.
+It is a fun style to play when you can spread the ball."

-Josh Williams led Robert Morris with 20 points and Koby Thomas added 16.
+Josh Williams led Robert Morris with 20 points and Thomas added 16.

 BIG PICTURE